Frenchcore: Style and performance

 Frenchcore is characterized first and foremost by its fast tempo and offbeat distorted bassline.
 Frenchcore, like most forms of electronic dance music, was initially only produced in 4/4 time.
 The style has recently developed to include different time signatures such as 3/4 and 5/8 and more advanced compositions influenced by classical music.
-Since the mid 2010s, tracks became more harmonic through the use of pitched kick & bass, just like hardstyle or mainstream hardcore.
-A frenchcore track typically either has a melody accompanied with the kick & bass harmonically, or the kick & bass on its own in a rhythm focused form.
+Since the mid 2010s, tracks became more harmonic through the use of pitched kick and bass, just like hardstyle or mainstream hardcore.
+A frenchcore track typically either has a melody accompanied with the kick and bass harmonically, or the kick and bass on its own in a rhythm focused form.

 Tempo wise, frenchcore is usually performed at around 200 beats per minute with variation.
 Since frenchcore tracks are produced at different tempos and performers have to account for their timeslots and different types of events, the tempos within a frenchcore set can vary from 180 BPM all the way to 220 or more, with artists sometimes ending their performances with terror or speedcore.
 Since uptempo hardcore lies in a similar BPM range, frenchcore artists sometimes mix in uptempo tracks into their sets.
 Artists from both genres often perform on stage side by side together mixing both genres in one set.

 Initially, frenchcore was performed by a DJ or a sound system (see free tekno) playing vinyl records.
 The genre could be heard at nightclubs or teknivals.
 Modern frenchcore performances often take place at nightclubs, concert halls or music festivals, are now much more commercial and performed on standard DJ equipment.
 They also sometimes feature extra instruments to add a live element to the show.